Web Analytics Made Easy - Statcounter

 • Are any of your plants new palms?

-Looking Over Your Tropical Palm Trees for Damage
+Second, Look Over Your Palm Trees for Frost Damage

-With a long deep freeze, the palm trunk may have dead tissue from excessive frost damage.
+With a long deep freeze, palm trunks may have dead tissue from excessive frost damage.

 • Reddish, soft, sunken-in splotches.